-The tests defined in this section verify the transmitted waveform characteristics of the Physical Medium Dependent (PMD) layer defined in Annex 83D of the IEEE Std.
-802.3bm.
-The point for the tests in Group 2 is to eliminate the channel that connects the chip to the transmitter.
-This is necessary because in order to correctly characterize the effects of the coefficient changes, the intrinsic effects of the channel need to be accounted for.
-This means each test below besides Test 83D.2.1 steady state voltage must be run 'N' times, where 'N' is the number of possible coefficient combinations.
+The tests defined in this section verify the transmitted waveform characteristics of the Physical Medium Dependent (PMD) layer defined in Annex 120B of the IEEE Std.
+802.3-2018.
+In order to correctly characterize the effects of the coefficient changes, the intrinsic effects of the channel need to be accounted for.
+These tests eliminate the channel that connects the chip to the transmitter.
+Each test in this group, besides Test 120B.2.1, must be run 'N' times, where 'N' is the number of possible coefficient combinations.

-Test 83D.2.1 - Transmitter Output Waveform
+Test 120B.2.1 - Transmitter Output Waveform